QafooLabs/testing-setup/README.md

    choice.
 On the shell you can do that using `$ git clone https://github.com/QafooLabs/testing-setup.git`.
 4. Switch into the directory of the checkout and call `$ php composer.phar install --dev --prefer-dist` to install all the dependencies.
+5. Try to execute PHPUnit using `$ vendor/bin/phpunit`, the result should be a single successful test run.

 ## Links